plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

         String returnPage = "news.jsp";
         //If the user has bought the product or has no more free views, metering should be disabled boolean disableMeter = hasBought || !hasFreeViews;
             if (!isNewsPaid) {
-            Product prodToChkOut = new Product(productId);
-            //Since he has not bought the product, we need to build the checkout snippet so that he can
-            //do the flow on the plenigo site and buy String snippet = new CheckoutSnippetBuilder(prodToChkOut).build();
+            // Here you have to call the checkoutExternalProducts method checkoutPlenigoManagedProducts(productId)
             //Set all the attributes that you are going to need, the snippet is a url that opens a dialog
             //initiating the checkout process
             request.setAttribute("checkoutSnippet", snippet);
          }
-    //The company is required for the javascript SDK request.setAttribute("id", productId);
+    //The company id is required for the javascript SDK request.setAttribute("id", productId);
     //If he has already bought the product, we do not need to create a checkout snippet, we
     //only need the companyId and an indicator that the product has been already paid